-Lancaster Beauty School Students have widely different career aspirations and goals.
+Lancaster Beauty School students have widely different career aspirations and goals.
 Each student is a unique learner and person.
-While Lancaster Beauty School makes every effort to assist each student's in finding employment in their chosen field within 6 months of graduation, Lancaster Beauty School does not guarantee employment.
+While Lancaster Beauty School makes every effort to assist each student in finding employment in their chosen field within 6 months of graduation, Lancaster Beauty School does not guarantee employment.
 Factors unique to each student, that can limit employment opportunities include, but are not limited to:

-- Conviction of a felony or serious misdemeanor - Physical condition or health issues that prevent or hinder employment - Geographic limitations and inability to relocate - Poor work history - Poor work history - Poor language skills or communication barriers - Unique personality traits such as fear of heights or of working in small work places - History of or contemporary substance abuse - Personal Bankruptcy - Other issues that raise doubts in the mind of an employer as to the suitability of a student to become an employee.
+- Conviction of a felony or serious misdemeanor. - Physical condition or health issues that prevent or hinder employment. - Geographic limitations and inability to relocate. - Poor work history. - Poor language skills or communication barriers. - Unique personality traits such as fear of heights or of working in small workplaces. - History of or current substance abuse. - Personal bankruptcy. - Other issues that raise doubts in the mind of an employer as to the suitability of a student to become an employee.